OTCv8/otclientv8/README.md

 # OTClientV8

-Preview version of OTClientV8, it's v0.95 beta, version v1.0 with all tutorial will be released soon.
+Preview version of OTClientV8, version v1.0 with tutorials will be released soon.
 It's based on https://github.com/edubart/otclient and it's not backward compatible.

 # DISCORD